neprev/WinterSimulation2024/README.md

-# Winter Simulation Conference 2024 - Sample Models
+# Winter Simulation Conference 2024 - Assignment Models

 This repository contains sample simulation models used in support of the paper presented at the Winter Simulation Conference 2024.